 Jaundice, also known as icterus, is a yellowing of the skin, whites of the eyes, and body fluids due to an increase in the amount of bilirubin in the blood.
 Bilirubin is a yellowish pigment and byproduct of the natural daily breakdown of red blood cells (RBCs).
-Red blood cells typically survive for about 120 days and then are broken down by the body, forming bilirubin in the process.
-Bilirubin is transported by the blood to the liver, where it is metabolized and excreted in the bile, a thick, yellow-green-brown fluid that is secreted into the upper small intestine (duodenum) to eliminate waste products (such as bilirubin and excess cholesterol) and to aid in the digestion of fats.
-Jaundice may result from a disruption in this normal metabolism and/or the overproduction of bilirubin.
+Red blood cells typically survive for about 120 days before the body breaks them down, forming bilirubin in the process.
+The blood transports bilirubin to the liver, where bilirubin is metabolized and excreted in the bile.
+Bile is a thick, yellow-green-brown fluid that is secreted into the upper small intestine (duodenum) to eliminate waste products (such as bilirubin and excess cholesterol) and to aid in the digestion of fats.
+Disruption of this normal metabolism and/or the overproduction of bilirubin may cause jaundice.

-- Conditions caused by the liver's inability to properly metabolize and excrete bilirubin
+- Conditions caused by the liver's inability to properly metabolize and eliminate bilirubin

 - Conditions that result in shortened survival of red blood cells, which in turn increases the level of bilirubin

 - Conditions that prevent elimination of bilirubin from the body

 - Acute hepatitis: liver inflammation due to a variety of causes, including hepatitis A, B, C, D, and E viral infections, alcohol abuse, and some medications (e.g., acetaminophen) and toxins